-6. Describe one of the Local Area WDB's best or promising virtual services strategies that has yielded positive results.
-Provide any evidence that you have collected or plan to collect to suggest this practice is effective.
+5. Provide a clear and detailed example of the Local Area WDB's best or promising virtual services strategy that has yielded positive results with evidence, which affirms this practice is effective.

 KTWDB in collaboration with the NCWorks Career Center staff hosted an innovative event, Cyber Hire 2023, which allowed employers to join virtually while job-seekers attended in person.
 The LIVE presentation was broadcast across five locations simultaneously throughout the Kerr Tar Region, one location in each county.
 The local area community colleges were onsite to assist job-seekers following the presentation.
 By recording the employers presentations on available job opportunities, NCWorks was able to rebroadcast the cyber hire event on multiple occasions at different times and days.
 Job seekers who participated were able to hear about multiple opportunities and learn about companies across our five counties.
-Employers were releaved by the opportunity to participate virtually since they only had to devote a small window of time away from their facilities to promote their companies and the opportunities available.
-The onsite event provided opportunities for more job seeker engagement and fostered opportunities to discuss job search assistance with NCWorks and training opportunities with the onsite community college staff.
+Employers were releaved by the opportunity to participate virtually since they only had to devote a small window of time away from their facilities to promote their companies and the opportunities to discuss job search assistance with NCWorks and training opportunities with the onsite community college staff.
 Broadband and technology access are major concerns in our region so having onsite events at community recognized locations in all of our counties simultaneously with support staff onsite provided the best opportunity for our jobseekers.
 The event was a huge success!

-7. Describe one of the Local Area WDB's business engagement practices that demonstrated employers taking charge and driving the agenda.
+6. Provide a clear and detailed example of the Local Area WDB's innovative business services strategies and engagement practices that demonstrated employers taking charge and driving the agenda that has yielded positive results with evidence, which affirms this practice is effective.